-How to Decide If DKI Should Be Used on Your AdWords Accounts
+How to Decide If DKI Should Be Used on Your Google Ads Accounts

 Rule #1 – Do not use DKI on any ad group that is not converting well.
 DKI is known to make poor converting ad groups perform even worse.

-Rule #2 – Evaluate all your AdWords ad groups individually when evaluating whether or not DKI will work for them.
+Rule #2 – Evaluate all your Ads ad groups individually when evaluating whether or not DKI will work for them.

 If the ad group you are evaluating is already converting well and you wish to gain a nice boost in converted clicks, then you should check to see if there is a high disparity in the way people are searching for your products or services in that ad group by monitoring your keyword search term reports from within your keywords tab.

 If you find there isn’t a way to effectively target all common search queries with a laser-targeted, static-based ad, then it is time to run a DKI split test on that particular ad group.
 (If there is indeed an alternative way to target each keyword individually and effectively with a static headline, then it is time to silo the keywords in question into new ad groups, as they will actually perform better that way.)

 Landing pages used in conjunction with DKI-generated PPC traffic will often not behave the same as landing pages handling traffic from static ads, so pay particular attention to your engagement metrics when you initially make the switch to DKI.
 It may be that you will have to set up a whole new landing page type to convert your DKI traffic well.

 In general, landing pages with less copy and simple forms work the best with DKI.

 Example of a Landing Page That Will Convert Well with DKI Traffic